 The Michigan Indian Tuition Waiver program waives tuition costs for eligible Native Americans attending Michigan’s public colleges and universities.

-Mark Bishop, Acting Director
+Mark Bishop, Director

 The Division on Deaf, DeafBlind and Hard of Hearing serves Michigan residents who are deaf, deafblind or hard of hearing.
 The Division enforces the Deaf Persons Interpreters Act and the Michigan Interpreter (Administrative) Rules, and provides sign language interpreter testing and certification.
 It also offers information and technical assistance to entities required to provide interpreters or other communication-related accommodations.

 This individual will advise, direct and work cooperatively with MDCR staff on policies and activities in the area of racial equity.
 They will update MDCR's training modules on racial equity, and provide guidance to local communities engaging in racial equity initiatives.
 This new position is currently vacant, to be filled in 2018.Alfredo Hernandez, Equity OfficerPhone: 517-335-3165

 This office provides legal guidance and strategy on issues and cases as they progress through the enforcement process.
 They also analyze pending legislation impacting civil rights in Michigan, write amicus briefs and draft charges, litigate cases in the administrative hearing process, and educate and train MDCR staff on relevant civil rights legal matters.
 The reconsideration (appeals) process is also housed in Law and Policy.Daniel Levy, DirectorPhone: 313-456-3809

 MDCR’s Legislative Liaison researches and advises on key bills introduced in the House and Senate potentially impacting civil rights in Michigan.
 The liaison serves as the key advisor between MDCR, the Governor’s Legislative Affairs Division, executive agencies, legislators and staff, committee clerks and legislative agencies.